michal-h21/make4ht/README.md

 :    One call to the TeX engine with special configuration for loading of the `tex4ht.sty` package.

+`Make:autohtlatex`

+:    Variant of `Make:htlatex` that automates the compilation of \LaTeX\ documents,
+     ensuring that the process is repeated until the output stabilizes or an error occurs.

 `Make:clean`

 :    This command removes all generated files, including images, HTML files and